-Asylum, border security and comprehensive immigration reform are not just issues for the mainland.
+Asylum, border security, and comprehensive immigration reform are not just issues for the mainland.
 In August 2019, three non-profit organizations co-sponsored a forum on issues of immigration and sanctuary here in the Hawaiian Islands.
 Panelists spoke of the historical roots of anti-immigration sentiment in the United States since the Seventeenth Century.
 We were reminded that anti-immigrant policies and actions have been implemented under both Republican and Democrat presidencies.
 Many contemporary detention centers on the mainland are indistinguishable from European concentration camps during the 1930s before they morphed into death camps.
 Speakers provided context for an immigration crisis looming here in the land of Aloha as well as elsewhere.
-All made it abundantly clear that the fundamental purpose of the current administration’s immigration policy is precisely and principally to exercise cruelty and to instill fear.
+All made it abundantly clear that the fundamental purpose of the Trump administration’s immigration policy is precisely and principally to exercise cruelty and to instill fear.

 It is estimated that there are currently 40,000 undocumented workers in Hawaiʻi.
 Many work in the agricultural sector, typically flying under the radar of direct public awareness.
 They grow our crops, tend our fields, care for our children and the sick, and clean up after our tourists.
-In earlier times Japanese, Chinese, Portuguese and Korean workers performed many of these tasks but eventually moved up the assimilation ladder to non-farm jobs, businesses, higher education and public service.
+In earlier times Japanese, Chinese, Portuguese, and Korean workers performed many of these tasks but eventually moved up the assimilation ladder to non-farm jobs, businesses, higher education, and public service.

-There are many mixed status families in Hawaiʻi too, in which some are citizens and others are not, who fear that they are all in danger of intimidation and deportation.
+There are many mixed-status families in Hawaiʻi too, in which some are citizens and others are not, who fear that they are all in danger of intimidation and deportation.
 Round up first, ask questions later.
-Once again American citizens are being questioned for no reason other than presumed ethnicity and national origin.
+Once again, American citizens are being questioned for no reason other than presumed ethnicity and national origin.
 Immigration lawyers have more cases than they can possibly handle.
 Here.
 In Hawaiʻi.

 What we still lack is a positive, integrative vision for immigration, not only as a country, but also as a state.
 Eventually the hysteria will pass.
 Eventually good people will speak truth to power.
 Who and how will we be then, and what can we do now?
 The panelists at the August event offered a lot of practical advice, to which I have added a few tips of my own: